 The "benchtop dyno" project was begun in 1999 with the goal of developing a low-cost dynamometer for electric motor and motor-drive testing.
 This project continues to develop but enough has been done to sell plans.
 The implementation is based on the older 6502 microcomputer and the source code is provided in assembler and Forth-83.
 Mechanical drawings for the fixturing are included.
 Motor-generator and motion control theory as it applies to the dyno is explained in tutorial detail.

-The designware currently consists of a single PDF document of 90 pages.
-As offered, detailed circuit design for a working prototype is not given.
+The project manual currently consists of a single PDF document of 90 pages.
+As offered, detailed circuit design for a working prototype is available but needs completion.
 The dyno is undergoing design refinement and is in design phase.

 Contact Innovatia to join project abd receive the PDF project manual for the Benchtop Dyno.